Untitled (Lake Superior Landscape) 1999; George Morrison, Pen and colored inks on paper; gift of Bill and Krista Thorburn; 2017.94.2

 Celebrate and honor the rich and diverse cultures, traditions, histories, and important contributions of Native people.

-For more history on Native American Art at Mia, click here.
+Explore the history of Native American Art at Mia.

 Current Exhibitions